GoogleChrome/web.dev/src/site/content/en/blog/referrer-best-practices/index.md

 - If available, headers like [`Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) and [`Sec-Fetch-Site`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Site) give
-  you the `Origin` or describe whether the request is cross-origin, which may be just what you need.
+  you the `Origin` or describe whether the request is cross-origin, which may be exactly what you need.

 **If you need other elements of the URL (path, query parameters…):**